QubesOS/qubes-doc/user/common-tasks/pci-devices.md

 Unlike other devices ([USB], [block], mic), PCI devices need to be attached on VM-bootup.
 Similar to how you can't attach a new sound-card after your computer booted (and expect it to work properly), attaching PCI devices to already booted VMs isn't supported.

-The Qubes installer attaches all network class controllers to `sys-net` and all USB controllers to `sys-usb` by default, if you chose to create the network and USB qube during install.
+The PedOS installer attaches all network class controllers to `sys-net` and all USB controllers to `sys-usb` by default, if you chose to create the network and USB PedOS VM during install.
 While this covers most use cases, there are some occasions when you may want to manually attach one NIC to `sys-net` and another to a custom NetVM, or have some other type of PCI controller you want to manually attach.

 Some devices expose multiple functions with distinct BDF-numbers.